the ringling grillroom dish and bottle of wine

 Culture, Art & Great Food at Sarasota’s Museums and Attractions

 From fancier dishes to casual bites and alfresco eats, Sarasota’s food scene has a table for every mood and occasion.
-If you’re looking for a side of art and culture with your meal, look no further than these eateries that share their space with some of Sarasota’s most notable galleries, gardens and more.
-Read on to discover the unique museum bistros and quirky themed cafes you can enjoy at local museums and attractions.
+If you’re looking for a side of art and culture with your meal, look no further than these eateries that share space with some of Sarasota’s most notable galleries, gardens and more.
+Discover the unique museum bistros and quirky themed cafes you can enjoy at local attractions on Florida's Cultural Coast®.

 The Ringling

-Known for its art and circus museums and Ca’ d’Zan, the opulent home and grounds of John and Mable Ringling, The Ringling also offers an array of food choices.
+Known for its Old World art exhibitions, circus museums and Ca’ d’Zan, the opulent home and grounds of John and Mable Ringling, The Ringling also offers an array of food choices for your day-time exploration.
 Want some coffee and maybe a sandwich?
 Mable’s Coffee & Tea, located in the John M. McKay Visitors Pavilion and above the gift shop, is your place.
 In fact, you can get to Mable’s through its entrance in in the gift shop.
 That gives you the chance to check out the gift shop’s eclectic offerings.

-If you’re wandering around The Ringling and its various attractions, you may find that The Wandering Chef Food Truck is a convenient option.
-It offers casual and kid-friendly fare like hamburgers and street tacos that you can enjoy at several nearby picnic tables.
+If you’re wandering around The Ringling and its various attractions, you may find that The Wandering Chef Food Truck is a quick and convenient option.
+It offers casual and kid-friendly fare like hamburgers, sandwiches and street tacos that you can enjoy at several nearby picnic tables.

-When you really want to take a break, The Ringling Grillroom in the Visitors Pavilion is the place to go.
+When you really want to take a break and snag some A/C, The Ringling Grillroom in the Visitors Pavilion is the place to go.
 This indoor/outdoor restaurant is casual but classy, focusing on modern American fare.
-Dig into substantial New York strip steaks, as well as lighter dishes like seasonal vegetable pastas and Caesar salads.
+Dig into substantial New York strip steaks, as well as lighter dishes like seasonal vegetable pastas and Caesar salads for lunch or dinner.

-Housed in the former Sarasota High School, the Sarasota Art Museum is operated by the nearby Ringling College of Art and Design and features rotating contemporary exhibitions.
-Whether you want thought-provoking pieces or pops of color, you can find them both at the museum.
+Housed in the former 1920's-built Sarasota High School building, the Sarasota Art Museum (SAM) is operated by the nearby Ringling College of Art and Design and features rotating contemporary exhibitions from global artists.
+Whether you want to admire thought-provoking installations or shop artful pieces in the gallery boutique, you can find them both at SAM.

 having lunch at the bistro in sarasota art museum